RockyMandayam/rent_buy_invest/README.md

 Some additional notes about the configs:
 - Depending on your situation, you may be required (by the lender, as a condition to getting a loan).
-    - There are a few ways to pay PMI.
+    - There are a few ways to pay mortgage insurance.
         - Monthly premium: You pay every month.
         - Upfront premium: You pay once upfront.
         - Split premium: You pay some portion upfront and some portion premium
-        - Lender-paid premium: The lender pays the PMI.
+        - Lender-paid premium: The lender pays the mortgage insurance.
 In exchange, they'll likely charge you a higher interest rate than otherwise.
     - `rent_buy_invest` does not yet include all these options.
 Ideally, it would include these options in the future.
 Currently, it is expected that the premium is paid monthly.
     - I think the monthly premium is the way to go, due to the fact that if you pay upfront, then you may not get a refund if you sell or refinance the house before the mortgage ends.
 - "Prepaid expenses" is a category of expenses paid by a home buyer around the time of closing that are payments for upcoming expenses.
 These are not closing costs, though they are paid at the same/similar time.
 Prepaid expenses include a variety of different expenses.
 This tool does not handle prepaid expenses, and below is a description of each of the major types of prepaid expenses and why `rent_buy_invest` does NOT handle them: